ans-group/docs.ukfast.co.uk/source/desktop/fastdeskv2/FASTdeskGettingStartedGuide.md

 # Step 3 - Workspace App setup (Optional)

-After launching Citrix Workspace for the first time, you will be asked to add an account
+After launching Citrix Workspace for the first time, you will be asked to add an account.
+Simply type the following URL "https://www.fastdesk.co.uk" and click __Add__.
+You will then be asked to provide your username and password.

+If you're setting up the Workspace App on Android or iOS, you will similarly be asked to enter your company email address or Store URL.
+Again, enter "https://www.fastdesk.co.uk"